 You might find a mid-range product that combines both higher- and lower-density materials for a blend of comfort and durability.
-The extra features that enhance all-foam mattresses like edge support, temperature-regulating gels and phase-changing technology will raise a bed’s cost.
+The extra features that enhance all-foam mattresses, like edge support, temperature-regulating gels, and phase-changing technology, will raise a bed’s cost.
 The tradeoff is that consumers are promised a more comfortable and personalized sleep experience.

 Latex mattresses use high-end supporting materials that can relieve pressure.
 There are two types of latex mattresses: Dunlop and Talalay, and each has its own price.

 Dunlop latex is regarded as firmer and more durable, so we frequently find the material in the foundation layers of mattresses.
-Talalay is considered a softer kind of latex and usually a good choice for adding pressure relief.
+Talalay is considered a softer kind of latex and is usually a good choice for adding pressure relief.
 Mainly, Talalay mattresses are pricier, though you can find models that combine the two.